MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-security-governance-compliance.md

 ## Service principal roles and identity

-The following sections discuss Citrix DaaS service principal creation, roles, and requirements.
+The following sections describe the creation, roles, and requirements of Citrix DaaS service principals.

 ### App registration